Physical Abuse in Colorado Nursing Homes

 Nursing Home Justice Fights for Victims of Abuse

-Nursing home abuse lawsuits are complicated.
+Nursing home abuse lawsuits in Colorado are complicated.
 You should work with an experienced lawyer who has in-depth knowledge of Colorado law and knows how to help elder physical abuse victims recover medically and financially.
 Nursing Home Justice has a proven record of standing up for the rights of injured victims.

 Attorney Mac Hester is a founding member of Nursing Home Justice.
 He has over 35 years of experience fighting against large nursing homes and their insurance companies.
 He will compassionately guide you to a path of recovery.